 Rodeo Event Liability Insurance

 It’s important that your Rodeo Event Insurance policy is provided by an A rated company with a national presence, strong financial background and established equine expertise.
-The AmRisk Rodeo Event Program offers this stability through it’s Special Events Division.
-AmRisk Insurance has served event promoters and horse owners for over 40 years.
+The AIS Rodeo Event Program offers this stability through it’s Special Events Division.
+American Insurance Specialists has served event promoters and horse owners for over 40 years.
 Our knowledgeable agents, underwriters and claims staff possess the experience and training to handle all facets of your equine special event insurance.

-The AmRisk rodeo special event liability Insurance policy extends coverage to the Show organization, premises owners, show officials, committee members, judges and volunteers.
+The AIS rodeo special event liability insurance policy extends coverage to the Show organization, premises owners, show officials, committee members, judges and volunteers.
 Sanctioning organizations may be included as additional insured’s.
 Coverage is written on an occurrence basis through an admitted, A rated insurance company.

 Rodeo Insurance Policy Highlights